-As of 31 December 2020, the net book value of the right of use assets arising from lease liabilities is TL 2,114,935,110 (31 December 2019; TL 1,823,015,010) (Note 11).
-The discount rate used is between 15% and 28%.
+As of 31 December 2021, the net book value of the right of use assets arising from lease liabilities is TL 2.565.326.249 (31 December 2020: TL 2.114.935.110) (Note 11).
+The discount rate is used between 15% and 38%.

-Reconciliation of obligations arising from financing activities:
+Reconciliation of liabilties arising from financing activities:

 The table below details changes in the Group's liabilities arising from financing activities, including both cash and non-cash changes.
-Liabilities arising from financing activities are those for which cash flows were, or future cash flows will be, classified in the Group's consolidated statement of cash flows as cash flows from financing activities.
+Liabilities arising from financing activities are those for which cash flows were, or future cash flows will be classified in the Group's consolidated statement of cash flows as cash flows from financing activities.